ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 Each `TrackEntry` used within Matroska **MUST** reference a defined `Codec Mapping` using the `CodecID` to identify and describe the format of the encoded data in its associated Clusters.
-This `CodecID` is a unique registered identifier that represents the encoding stored within the `Track`.
+This `CodecID` is an identifier, uniquely defined in the Matroska Codec IDs Registry (#matroska-codec-ids-registry), that represents the encoding stored within the `Track`.
 Certain encodings **MAY** also require some form of codec initialization to provide its decoder with context and technical metadata.